Categories

 • Bi-weekly Private Office Cleaning: Offices will be cleaned to the same standard, under a new two-week frequency*

 We will begin the transition to centralized trash repositories October 1, 2023.
-During the pilot, data from SciTech and Merten will be routinely collected and assessed through Fall and Winter 2023.
+During the pilot, data from SciTech and Merten will be routinely collected and assessed.
 We will be analyzing the data and each of the differences and successes of the pilot programs.

 SciTech Campus - Pilot Green